-Avoid spilling gasoline, oil, chlorine-based detergents, solvent cleaners and other aggressive fluids on the seat body.
-In this case, immediately rinse the surface with clean water or use only certified detergents using a soft sponge.
+Do not spill gasoline, oil, chlorine-based detergents, solvent-based cleaners, or other corrosive liquids on the seat body.
+If this happens, immediately rinse the surface with clean water or use only certified detergents with a soft sponge.

-Your boat's seat upholstery is made of marine quality coated fabrics collection SILVERTEX®.
+Your boat cushions upholstery is made of marine quality coated fabrics collection SILVERTEX®.
 Manufacturer - SPRADLING® company.
-You can find more information on the maintenance and care of this fabric on the manufacturer's website.
+For more information on the care and maintenance of this fabric, you can find on the manufacturer's website or contact your BRIG dealer.